OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

                                  ('driving_sim.IVC', 0.0, 90.0) ])

-The *IHasParameters* interface also includes some other functions that are more useful when used interactively or when writing some more advanced components.
+The ``IHasParameters`` interface also includes some other functions that are more useful when used interactively or when writing more advanced components.
 The functions ``list_parameters``, ``remove_parameters``, and ``clear_parameters`` can be used to respectively list all parameters, delete a single parameter, and clear all parameters.